digital-sustainability/greencup/README.md

-# SBB GreenCup
+# GreenCup

-*SBB GreenCup* (formerly named project *Rail Coffee*) is a [NativeScript](https://docs.nativescript.org/) mobile application created by [Research Center for Digital Sustainability](https://www.digitale-nachhaltigkeit.unibe.ch/) of the University of Bern as part of a proof of concept.
+*GreenCup* (formerly named project *Rail Coffee*) is a [NativeScript](https://docs.nativescript.org/) mobile application created by [Research Center for Digital Sustainability](https://www.digitale-nachhaltigkeit.unibe.ch/) of the University of Bern as part of a proof of concept.
 The app has the purpose to scan and manage QR-codes on reusable beverage cups for the Swiss Federal Railway company [SBB](https://www.sbb.ch/de/).

 ## NativeScript Code-Sharing